boredofwords/Python/README.md

 * Exercises

-All python work will be saved here, managed by forks and commits.
+All python work will be saved here, managed by issues and commits.

 * Lessons